 - A copy of macOS Mojave installation file that is available on App Store.
 When you’ll install macOS Mojave on your Windows, you’ll have quite access to your true Mac with everything.
 Since then, you’ll be able to download and do creating your bootable things there.

-- The USB creator Tool (Unibeast 9.0): This tool allows you create USB installer with the installation file you’ve downloaded.
+- The USB creator Tool (Unibeast 9.0): This tool allows you Create Bootable USB installer for macOS Mojave Windows with the installation file you’ve downloaded.
 All you’ve to do is just sign up and download.

 - The AIO-Post-Installation Utility (Multibeast) that enable you boot from the stick when installing.
 As well as, it includes a set of useful drivers and customization options.